IvanCherepov/customer-support-handbook/handling-zendesk-tickets.md

 **When and how to escalate a ticket?**

 Do not hesitate to ask for help with a ticket, you can ask any of your colleagues to assist you.
 You can do this via Slack initially by [@mentioning](https://get.slack.help/hc/en-us/articles/205240127-Using-mentions) their name and providing a link to the description with an overview of the issue.
 If the person you know can help you the best \(expert on a specific topic\) is not available on Slack, you can assign the ticket to them, add a comment summarizing the situation, and submit the ticket as **open**.
-Especially if you do are not yet fully familiar with the particular topic of the issue, don't spend more than 30 minutes on an issue before escalating it internally.
+If you are not fully familiar with the particular topic of the issue, don't spend more than 30 minutes on an issue before escalating it internally.

 **When to mark a ticket as solved?**